jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 3. It implements a Reverse Proxy in order to forward JSON API requests to Backend APIs
 4. It implements its own Authentication API endpoints so that [HTTPOnly, secure] cookies can be used between the BEFFE and JS app, for security purposes, to avoid storing any tokens/secrets in the browser (anywhere).
 5. It necessarily protects against CSRF attacks (since it uses cookies to store authorization tokens).
-6. It provides other API endpoints for common services, like: Health monitoring, Recording (diagnostics, usages, crash reports, etc), Feature Flags, etc. These API's are available at
+6. It provides other API endpoints for common services, like: Health monitoring, Recording (diagnostics, usages, crash reports, etc.), Feature Flags, etc. These APIs are available at
    `/api`.
 7. It provides a platform to add further custom dedicated API endpoints, that you might provide yourself to the JS app.
-These might be necessary to avoid performing N+1 operations in the browser, versus doing them in the BEFFE (in teh cloud), which is far more efficient in latency.
+These might be necessary to avoid performing N+1 operations in the browser, versus doing them in the BEFFE (in the cloud), which is far more efficient in latency.
 8. It provides the opportunity to deploy (and scale) the web application separately from backend APIs.

 ### Reverse Proxy